 The Antarctic Ice Marathon

-On 24th November 2016 and 2017, the twelfth and thirteenth Antarctic Ice Marathon ® races, respectively, will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.
+On 24th November 2017 and 2018, the thirteenth and fourteenth Antarctic Ice Marathon ® races, respectively, will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.

 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-The Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Global Running Adventures / Polar Running Adventures, the organisers of the annual North Pole Marathon ®, Volcano Marathon ® and World Marathon Challenge ®.
+The Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Global Running Adventures, the organisers of the annual North Pole Marathon ®, Volcano Marathon ® and World Marathon Challenge ®.